GhostCat12/multinational-retail-data-centralisation/README.md

 ### The aim:
 Making sales data accessible by gathering data from different resources.
-Clean all data and develop a star based schema database in which important metrics can be queried on from one centralised location for a multinational company that sells various goods across the globe.
+Cleaning all data and developing a star based schema database in which important metrics can be queried on from one centralised location for a multinational company that sells various goods across the globe.